tasninanika/Floral_Fantasy/README.md

 ## Overview

-**Petal** is a front-end perfume eCommerce concept site focused on showcasing rose-inspired scents with an intuitive user interface.
+**Petale** is a front-end perfume eCommerce concept site focused on showcasing rose-inspired scents with an intuitive user interface.
 The website combines elegance with functionality — from scent exploration to cart management — offering a clean and luxurious browsing experience.

 ---